QuinlanVic/Python_Homework_Assignments/Property&BalanceSetter.md

     print("Initial Functionality")
 initial_function()
 </code>
+Output:
+Extra Functionality
+Initial Functionality

-### @property Real-World Example
+### `@property` Real-World Example
-Let us say we a "Car" class with a constrctor as follows.
+Let us say we have a "Car" class with a constrctor as follows.
 <code>
-class Car:
+"""Decorator function usage in a class Real-World example to further illustrate meaning and fully elaborate on its usefulness""" class Car:
 	def __init__(self, price):
 		self.price = price
 </code>
-What if we wanted this price value to be "protected" (only available to classes and subclasses) and we require to access and modify it outside of the class.
+If we want the price attribute to be "protected" (only available to classes and subclasses) but need to access and modify it outside of the class we would need to use "getter" and "setter" functions.
-If you want to add "getters" and "setters" -> each line of code that accesses or modifies the value of the attribute will have to be modified to call the getter or setter, respectively or the code will break.
+If there is existing code in the program that accesses or modifies the value of the attribute it will have to be modified to call "getter" or "setter" functions, respectively, or the code will break.
 With `@property`, you will not need to modify any of those lines because you will be able to add "getters" and "setters" *behind the scenes* without affecting the syntax that you used to access or modify the attribute when it was public.
 <code>
 \# getter